DFTK features

 - Total energy, forces, stresses

-- Density of states (DOS), local density of states (LDOS)
+- Density of states (DOS), local density of states (LDOS), projected density of states (PDOS)

 - Easy access to all intermediate quantities (e.g. density, Bloch waves)